 Getting referrals from your friends and family is a great way to find a trustworthy real estate agent!
 If a professional worked well with your friends and family, it’s a good indication that you’ll have a similar experience.
 Overall, working with an agent who’s been referred to you can make you feel more at ease because they’re more likely to have your best interests in mind during the house buying process.

 As you drive around your desired neighborhood, take note of “For Sale” signs with the names of real estate agents who work in that area.
-This is a simple way to find out who’s familiar with the market, home values, and community that you want to live in.
+This is a simple way to find out who has market knowledge and understands the home values of the community that you want to live in.
 Look up their credentials to make sure they’re up-to-date on their licenses, see how much experience they have, the certifications and designations they offer, and other information pertinent to you as a first-time home buyer.

 Use Online Search Directories

-You can always search through online directories like Zillow or Realtor.com to find real estate agents in your local area.
-These online directories list agents by ZIP code, so it’s an easy way to connect with someone who’s familiar with the market.
-As a first-time home buyer, you can use these sites not only to find a real estate professional, but also as a valuable research tool for new home listings.
+You can always search through online directories like Zillow or Realtor.com to find real estate agents in your local area and read online reviews from former buyers and sellers.
+These online directories list agents by ZIP code, so it’s an easy way to connect with someone who’s familiar with the real estate market.
+As a prospective buyer, you can use these sites not only to find a real estate professional, but also as a valuable research tool for new home listings.

 Talk to Agents at Open Houses